Lindsay Maleson represents academic medical centers, teaching hospitals, medical schools and hospital systems.

 Originally recorded November 1, 2016 | 11.14.16

 University of Pennsylvania Law School, J.D., cum laude (Executive Editor, University of Pennsylvania Law Review)

 U.S. District Court, Eastern District of New York

 Lindsay Maleson was selected as a member of the Long Island Business News Forty Under 40 class of 2013.

-Lindsay Maleson was selected in November 2014 as a member of the inaugural class of the American Health Lawyers Association’s Medical Staff Credentialing and Peer Review Leadership Development Program.
-She is also a member of the American Health Lawyers Association, the New York State Bar Association and the American Bar Association.
+Lindsay Maleson serves as the Vice Chair, Publications of the Medical Staff, Credentialing, and Peer Review Practice Group for the American Health Lawyers Association (AHLA).
+She is also a member of the New York State Bar Association and the American Bar Association.